 - Difficult to switch servers

 Hopefully we’ve helped you decide on which provider is the best for the UAE.
-Whether you’re a tourist or resident, we recommend using one.
+Whether you’re a tourist, a resident or someone who just wants to watch Arabic tv in USA we recommend using one.

 Go with a VPN service that has plenty of servers to bypass blocks and locations in the U.S. to access U.S. Netflix and the UAE for content restricted to it.
 Choosing a fast service without bandwidth caps is beneficial, too, as is your safety.
 You want good security that has a kill switch and a no-logs policy, as well.

 NordVPN is the best VPN for the UAE with its top-notch security and large server network, including ones in the UAE.
 Plus, it gets you into U.S. Netflix.
 If you’ve used a VPN in the UAE before, let us know about your experience in the comments below.
 Why not take a look at our VPN archive while you’re here, too?
 Thank you for reading.